ChumaSuey/portfolioQA/README.md

 * Can write complex sentences if required.

 **Python**
-* Intermediate knowledge in python focused in Automation and Web scraping.
+* Intermediate knowledge in python focused in Automation and Web scraping (Including Selenium with Python).

 ## Tools